swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 ### Byte semantic mode

 A future `Regex` version could support a byte-level semantic mode in addition to grapheme cluster and Unicode scalar semantics.
 Byte-level semantics would allow matching individual bytes, potentially providing the capability of parsing string and non-string data together.

+### More general `CharacterSet` replacement

+Foundation's `CharacterSet` type is in some ways similar to the `CharacterClass` type defined in this proposal. `CharacterSet` is primarily a set type that is defined over Unicode scalars, and can therefore sometimes be awkward to use in conjunction with Swift `String`s.
+The proposed `CharacterClass` type is a `RegexBuilder`-specific type, and as such isn't intended to be a full general purpose replacement.
+Future work could involve expanding upon the `CharacterClass` API or introducing a different type to fill that role.

 ## Alternatives considered